George Stafford-Jerningham, 8th Baron Stafford: Career

 He succeeded as seventh Baronet of Costessey on 14 August 1809.
 In 1824, he obtained a reversal of the attainder of the barony of Stafford (the attainder had been imposed on his ancestor William Howard, 1st Viscount Stafford and 1st Baron Stafford in 1680).
 The family assumed by Royal licence the additional surname of Stafford at the same time.

 In 1829, he was made a fellow of the Society of Antiquaries of London, a learned society founded in 1707.

 Personal life

 Lord Stafford was twice married.
 His first marriage was on 26 December 1799 to Frances Henrietta Sulyarde (1776–1832), youngest daughter and co-heiress of Edward Sulyarde of Haughley Hall and the former Susanna Ravenscroft (eldest daughter and co-heiress of John Ravenscroft of Wykeham).
-Before her death on 14 November 1832, they were the parents of six sons and six daughters, including:
+Before her death on 14 November 1832, they were the parents of six sons and six daughters: